oracle-livelabs/developer/visual-builder/studio/extend-apps/create-extn/create-extn.md

 * Access VB Studio from your Oracle Cloud Application environment
 * Create an extension (also considered a workspace) for your Oracle Cloud App

+### Prerequisites

+This lab assumes you have:

+* An Oracle Cloud account
+* All previous labs successfully completed

 ## Task 1: Access VB Studio from Oracle Cloud Applications